 The initial biomass is estimated as in the Biomass Succession extensions.
 The user does not supply the initial biomass estimates.
 The Century Succession extension iterates the number of time steps equal to the maximum cohort age for each site.
 Beginning at time (t - oldest cohort age), cohorts are added at each time step corresponding to the time when the existing cohorts were established.
 Next, each cohort undergoes growth and mortality for the number of years equal to its current age.
 Initial cohorts therefore reflect competition among cohorts.
 Likewise, beginning with initial soil values, the dead and SOM pools change during the spin-up phase.

-Note: An initial (time zero) climate stream is required for initialization (see ).
+Note: An initial (time zero) climate stream is required for initialization (see the climate library user’s manual- LANDIS-II Climate Library v1.0 User Guide).

 This initialization does not account for disturbances and therefore typically overestimates initial live biomass and underestimates initial dead biomass quantities.